 Los Angeles, California

-A would be middle-child who ended up first born.
+A would be middle-child who ended up first born, L.A. native, and 3rd generation Mexican-American.
 I somehow arrived in a place I never thought I’d be — happily married, family man, working at a prestigious medical center starting my fourth decade now, and in technology.
 Just don’t ask me to explain it… I once described myself thusly:

 “Born in the 50s, grew up in the 60s, but I survived the 70s.”